benresonance-star/Task-Checker/specification.md

 > - Multi-format Import/Export (JSON, ZIP, CSV). **Hide Export on mobile.**
 > - Intelligent Plain Text parser for hierarchical lists.
 |> - **Branding Console**: Floating, resizable HUD for live-adjusting brand colors and corner radii with real-time sync and iterative snapshot updates.
+|> - **Main Sidebar Toggle**: A smooth, animated toggle to collapse the primary navigation sidebar in Desktop Mode, enabling an immersive, wide-screen view.
+State is persisted in `localStorage`.
 |> - **Dynamic Versioning**: Link the UI version display directly to the `version` field in `package.json`.
 |> - Personalized UI Folding: Store section expand/collapse states in localStore for individual workspace control.
 > - **Persistent Dashboard**: Implement a project-view layout with a collapsible metadata dashboard organized into Identification, Planning, and Building sections. **Optimize mobile layout with bordered Edit buttons and stacked controls.** The Active Focus card must use **font-black** and **large-scale typography (up to 6xl)** for the primary task title.